Arequipa Travel Blog

 TAXI: $3.00.
 It's best to call one from your hostel or hotel.
 Mitigates the risk.

-NOTES: I don't reckon I'd go back.
-It's a hard city to fall in love with.
-If you have several weeks in Peru it is worth checking out.
-If you're just backpacking through give it a miss.
-Traffic is miserable and, although the center is nice enough, it's not something I'd go out of my way to see.
+NOTES: If you have several weeks in Peru it is worth checking out.
+If you're just backpacking through and are short on time, you can probably give it a miss.
+Traffic is quite bad and, although the city is nice enough, it's not something I'd go out of my way to see (Mexico spoiled me with colonial cities, so I wasn't blown away).
 I'll toss it a 6.5/10.

 OVERALL RATING: 6.5/10